 “We have a plan for everyone”

-Trillium College has developed partnerships with several banks that enable eligible students to borrow money to cover their tuition, books and living expenses.
-With your budget in mind these banks will provide you with a low monthly payment, so you can afford to go back to school.
-Each bank has its own set of criteria and we can help you make the right contacts.
+Trillium College has developed partnerships with several banks with your budget in mind, these banks may provide you with a low monthly payment so that you can afford to go to school.

 Ontario Student Assistance Program (OSAP)